- Georgetown University Law Center, LL.M. in taxation, 2010, with distinction; J.D., 2008

 - 1/1/2018Vorys is pleased to announce that Kelly Bissinger, Joseph Brunner, Laura Geyer, David Hine, Jacinto Núñez, Daniel Shuey and Keith Zabela became partners on January 1, 2018.

-- 1/23/2019Vorys Partners Kelly Bissinger and Joseph Mann will host the complimentary webinar, Qualified Opportunity Zones: What are they and how do they work?, on January 23, 2019.
+- 1/23/2019Vorys Partners Kelly Bissinger and Joseph Mann hosted the complimentary webinar, Qualified Opportunity Zones: What are they and how do they work?, on January 23, 2019.

 - 2/12/2016Several Vorys attorneys will be speakers at the Ohio Economic Development Incentives Conference on February 12, 2016.